shihabhasan/call-for-service/README.md

-## MacArthur Security and Justice Challenge Web Portal
+## 911 CFS Analytics Backend / API Project

-This is a Django app built for the MacArthur SJC project.
+This is a Django app built for the CFS Analytics project.

 ### Development instructions